bootladder/blog/jekyll/_posts/2019-08-30-stm32f7-discovery-create-a-new-app-module.md

 Nice!
 That resulted in a good tip:  **Include stm32f7xx_hal.h** to get the whole HAL.
 Don't include individual HAL files.
 We'll fix that issue later.
 One level at a time haha!

+# Isolating the Pieces of a Module: Window Manager, RTOS, HAL/BSP
+In trying to figure out how the architecture works, I'll split out a new C file from `steve_win.c`, which will have only Window Manager stuff.
+Hopefully the #include list will be small and the external references will increase understanding.